 |

-JEE Main Previous Year Cutoff
+JEE Mains Previous Year Cutoff

 Students can check the JEE Main previous year cutoff in the table below: